TV/Internet Rugby Game Listings in Canada

 YouTube wrapup for the Week and General Internet Listings for following International Rugby

-Here’s the link to his channel:
+Here’s the link to his two channels:

 For a contrasting opinion from New Zealand and our other fan favorite, we also really like Two Cents Rugby on YouTube.
 Mark is an enthusiastic Kiwi fan who knows his players and the game and probably has the most extensive rugby jersey collection on the net.
 Along with the mighty Squidge, his opinions are so respected that both are now regular contributors to Planet Rugby.
 As mentioned above, his father, the legendary Gazza, has not been well, and it is with a very heavy heart that we announce that he has passed away.
 As a tribute to Gazza, let’s all fulfill his wishes and get Mark’s subscriber count to 100,000+ if you’re not a subscriber already.